jayantabh/jayantabh.github.io/pages/projects/residual.md

 The dataset contains 1200 examples of which 1080 examples are in train set and the other 120 are in the test set.

-Training this model with 20 epochs provided a train and test accuracy of 94% and 86% respectively.
+Training this model with 20 epochs gives a train and test accuracy of 94% and 86% respectively.